 – Scoutmaster or Advancement Chairperson: Careful examination has been made by the court as to the qualifications of this (these) applicant(s) for the Eagle Scout Award.
 Proficiency in the various crafts and skills prescribed for the Eagle Scout rank has been checked, and the records of merit badges earned by the Scout(s) have been approved and certified by the counselors appointed by the court.

-– Scout candidate(s) (name[s]) has (have) demonstrated his (their) capacity and willingness to exert leadership in activities that are constructive and worthwhile in this community.
+– Scout candidate(s) (name[s]) has (have) demonstrated their capacity and willingness to exert leadership in activities that are constructive and worthwhile in this community.
 The record has been checked in troop leadership, school affairs, and in other fields of work and service.
-He (they) has (have) demonstrated loyalty and duty to God and country.
-We believe that he (they) is (are) qualified to receive the rank of Eagle Scout.
+They have demonstrated loyalty and duty to God and country.
+We believe that they are qualified to receive the rank of Eagle Scout.

 – Narrator: (from behind the scenes) This is the voice of the Eagle.
 I speak for the Eagle Scouts of this council.
 We challenge this (these) Scout(s) to accept the responsibilities as well as the honor of the Eagle Scout Award.
 These responsibilities are as follows: An Eagle Scout is to live with honor.
-His honor is sacred; it is the foundation of all character.
-An Eagle Scout will live so that he reflects credit upon his home, place of worship, school, friends, and self.
+Their honor is sacred; it is the foundation of all character.
+An Eagle Scout will live so that they reflect credit upon their home, place of worship, school, friends, and self.
 May the white of your badge remind you to live with honor.

 – An Eagle Scout is to be courageous.
 Courage gives all character force and strength.
-With trust in God and faith in his fellowman, he faces each day unafraid and seeks his share of the world’s work to do.
+With trust in God and faith in their fellowman, they face each day unafraid and seeks their share of the world’s work to do.
 Let the red of your badge remind you of courage.

 – Finally, an Eagle Scout is service oriented.
 Extend a helping hand to those who toil along the Scouting trail you have completed, just as others have aided you.
 The daily Good Turn must take on a new meaning and better the life pattern of service.
 Protect and defend the weak and helpless; comfort the unfortunate and oppressed.
 Uphold the rights of others as well as your own.
 Remember, real leadership is founded upon real service.

 – MC: In recognition of these obligations, I ask you to reaffirm the Scout Oath or Promise.
-(He [they] give the Scout Oath.)
+(They give the Scout Oath.)

 – Speaker: (invites all Eagle Scouts in attendance to come forward) I have the honor of giving you the Eagle Scout charge on the occasion of your elevation to the highest rank in Scouting.
 (The speaker presents a selected Eagle Scout charge.)